naturuplift/EmployeeTracker/README.md

 ```bash
    node index.js
 ```
+## Screenshots
+Below are screenshots showcasing the application functionality:
+View All Departments

+Add a Department

 ## State Flow Diagram
 For a visual representation of the sequence of actions involved in the **employee tracker**, refer to the [State Flow Diagram][state-flow] provided in the project documentation.